hyling/kean.github.io/_posts/2018-06-06-resumable-downloads.markdown

 ### HTTP Range Requests

-If the [`Accept-Ranges`](https://tools.ietf.org/html/rfc7233#section-2.3) header is present in the response and has a value `bytes`, the server supports range requests:
+If the [`Accept-Ranges`](https://tools.ietf.org/html/rfc7233#section-2.3) header is present in the response and has value `bytes`, the server supports range requests:

 ```
 curl -I https://cloud.githubusercontent.com/assets/1567433/9781817/ecb16e82-57a0-11e5-9b43-6b4f52659997.jpg